sletlape/brands/README.md

-# brands
+# Brands

-This is a branding page fullstack project which has a backend and a frontend.
+Welcome to the Brands project!
+This is a full-stack project focused on branding, with both a backend and a frontend.

-The project was built using the MERN stack.
+This project was built using the MERN stack.

+## Project Structure

-./backend - contains the backend code
+- `./backend` - This directory contains the backend code.
-./frontend/ - contains the frontend code
+- `./frontend/` - This directory contains the frontend code.

-Please go through the README.md files in the respective folders for more details.
+Please refer to the README.md files in the respective folders for more detailed information.

+## Important Note

-Make sure to follow the swagger doc instructions for posting images to the backend so that the images can be displayed on the frontend.
+Please follow the instructions in the Swagger documentation for posting images to the backend.
+This is necessary for the images to be displayed on the frontend.

-The backend needs to be running for the frontend to recieve the brand logos.
+Remember, the backend needs to be running for the frontend to receive and display the brand logos.
+Enjoy exploring!